Thích Quảng Đức: Political and media impact

-In Europe, the photographs were sold on the streets as postcards during the 1960s, and communist China distributed millions of copies of the photograph throughout Asia and Africa as evidence of what it called US imperialism.
+In Europe, the photographs were sold on the streets as postcards during the 1960s, and China distributed millions of copies of the photograph throughout Asia and Africa as evidence of what it called US imperialism.
 One of Browne's photographs remains affixed to the sedan in which Quảng Đức was riding and is part of a tourist attraction in Huế.

 For Browne and the AP, the pictures were a marketing success.
 Ray Herndon, the United Press International (UPI) correspondent who had forgotten to take his camera on the day, was harshly criticized in private by his employer.
 UPI estimated that 5,000 readers in Sydney, then a city of around 1.5–2 million, had switched to AP news sources.

 Diệm's English-language mouthpiece, the Times of Vietnam, intensified its attacks on both journalists and Buddhists.
 Headlines such as "Xá Lợi politburo makes new threats" and "Monks plot murder" were printed.
-One article questioned the relationship between the monks and the press by posing the question as to why "so many young girls are buzzing in and out of Xá Lợi early [in the day]" and then going on to allege that they were brought in for sexual purposes for the U.S. reporters.
+One article questioned the relationship between the monks and the press by posing the question as to why "so many young girls are buzzing in and out of Xá Lợi early [in the day]" and then going on to allege that they were brought in for sexual purposes for the US reporters.

-Browne's photographs of Quảng Đức's death have been reproduced in popular media for decades, and the incident has been used as a touchstone reference in many films and television programs.

-One of Browne's photographs was used for the cover of American rap metal band Rage Against the Machine's debut album which came out in 1992, as well as the cover of their single "Killing in the Name".
-Another was used for the cover of Canadian electronic act Delerium's debut album Faces, Forms & Illusions, which came out in 1989.
+Nearly 30 years after Quảng Đức's self-immolation, one of Browne's photographs of the event was used as the cover art for American rap metal band Rage Against the Machine's eponymous debut album.